top of page

 • Take food on the go in your own container and bring your own containers and utensils for take-out food.

 • Around the Holidays and heading into the Spring cleaning season, the City experiences an increase in waste.
-In March 2021, an increase of 22% was generated.
+In March 2021, a 22% increase in waste was generated.
 Planning ahead to reduce waste before the season, will lessen this effect.

 Recycling Program Rules 10 x 14 in poste